ska-telescope/ska-integration-test-harness/docs/src/ith_as_a_platform.rst

     # The device where the command will be sent
     target_device = tango.DeviceProxy("tmc-low/centralnode/0")

-    # the devices that are expected to change state as result of the command
+    # The devices expected to change state as a result of the command
     subarray_devices = [
         tango.DeviceProxy("tmc-low/subarray/01"),
         tango.DeviceProxy("csp-low/subarray/01"),